A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Analysis of the augmented Burgers equation

-Let us first observe that the estimates in Theorem \ref{teo:decay} and Theorem \ref{teo:graddecay} are also valid for $u_\lambda$ defined in \eqref{eq:lambda}.
+Let us first observe that the estimates in Proposition \ref{prop:decay} and Proposition \ref{prop:graddecay} are also valid for $u_\lambda$ defined in \eqref{eq:lambda}.
 The mass is conserved too.
-We state this in the following lemma. \begin{lemma} For each $p\in[1,\infty]$, there exists a constant $C=C(p)>0$ such that, for all $\lambda>0$, the solution of \eqref{eq:modellambda} satisfies
+We state this in the following lemma. \begin{lmm} For each $p\in[1,\infty]$, there exists a constant $C=C(p,\|u_0\|_1)>0$ such that, for all $\lambda>0$, the solution of \eqref{eq:modellambda} satisfies

-Moreover, the mass of $u_\lambda$ is conserved in time. \end{lemma}
+Moreover, the mass of $u_\lambda$ is conserved in time. \end{lmm}